WojciechMatuszewski/pdf-to-prompt/README.md

 - **You can add metadata to the S3 presigned URL via the `Fields` property**.

   - This is super handy for adding more information regarding the file.
 The consumer can then use `headObject` to retrieve it.

+- Extracting text from PDF in ESM land is quite hard.

+  - There are various libraries, but they are incompatible with ESM.
+The main problem are dynamic `require` calls.

+  - There is the `pdf-dist` package, which mostly works.

+    1. It requires you have `node-gyp` working which in most cases does not work and you have to install or reinstall some packages.

+    2. I had to use "side-effect" import for the worker.

+  - Of course, one could use the AWS Textract.

+    1. The sync command does not work well for larger files.
+If the file is bigger than X, it rejects with an error saying that the "format of the file is incompatible" which is not the case.